andyfischer/circa/docs/syntax.md

         print('i is ' i)
     end

-When executing a for statement, it goes through each element in the list expression, binds that value to the iterator name, and executes the inner statements.
+When executing a for-statement, it goes through each element in the list expression, binds that value to the iterator name, and executes the inner statements.

 This piece of code: